 The most important memorial day in the New Forest, as throughout the UK, is symbolised by the Remembrance Day Poppy.

-Perhaps more significantly today, they are also sold to symbolize and make us reflect on the huge loss of life our Armed Forces are experiencing in Iraq and Afganistan.
-This year is a very special year for the Remembrance Day Poppy, it is the 90th Anniversary of the Royal British Legion.
-The UK charity has been helping the Armed Forces community in many ways over the last 90 years and continues to do so today with both current serving forces and those that may no longer be on active duty, but who require help, care and support.
+Perhaps more significantly today, they are also sold to symbolize and make us reflect on the huge loss of life our Armed Forces have and are experiencing in Iraq and Afganistan.
+This year is a very special year for the Remembrance Day Poppy, it is the 100th Anniversary of the outbreak of WW1, lapel badges will be on sale commemorating this anniversary in the lead up to Remembrance Day .
+The UK charity has been helping the Armed Forces community in many ways over the last 90+ years and continues to do so today with both current serving forces and those that may no longer be on active duty, but who require help, care and support.
 There are many events for you to take part in.

 If you have your own special family memories which you may like to share whether wartime stories from the past or today, just fill in the form further on down the page.

-I've just found some paperwork from my grandfather which shows the directions he was to follow when he set off in just one of the many little boats, to pick up from the beaches at Dunkirk during WW2.
+I've just found some paperwork from my grandfather which shows the directions he was to follow when he set off in just one of the many little boats, one of which is still on the River Thames, to pick up from the beaches at Dunkirk during WW2.